Jac-Zac/Jacopo-Zacchigna/README.md

 # Jacopo-Zacchigna
-I have started coding at school and now I want to learn more.
+"Hello Word"I have started coding at school and now I want to learn more.
-I also like to help people and make life easier for everybody
+As of now I have a few repo under my name, those are about my computers configurations and a Deep Reinforment Learning trivial application